jaridnft/instanews-app/README.md

  ## Motivation

- This project was used to practice using jQuery and `ajax()` to fetch JSON data and format it according to the design of the webpage.
+ This project was used to practice ES6 and jQuery's `ajax()` to fetch JSON data and format it according to the design of the webpage.

  ## Technology